-Job outlook Cashier in Canada
+Job prospects Cashier in Canada

 People working as a cashier have different job prospects depending on where they work in Canada.
 Find out what the future holds for them in your province or territory.
-These outlooks are applicable to all Cashiers (NOC 6611).
+These prospects are applicable to all Cashiers (NOC 6611).

 Job opportunities over the next 3 years